Impairment Tests

 Parameter derivation

-We determine market-oriented capital costs (WACC) and validate your planning assumptions using external benchmarks in order to create a reliable basis for usage value.
+We determine market-oriented cost of capital (WACC) and validate your planning assumptions using external benchmarks in order to create a reliable basis for usage value.

 Audit-Proof Documentation